This is a case study from Robbie Richards.

 Click the crown icon and enter your name and email address to create a free account.

-Once the account is created you’ll be able to enter the “Sumo Store” and select which apps you want to install –
+Once the account is created you’ll be able to go to the Collect tab and click on Create New Form:

-It has collected over 200 emails in 2 weeks and reached a 14.63% conversion rate on May 16th –
+It has collected over 200 emails in 2 weeks and reached a peak conversion rate of 14.63%:

 Pro Tip: I found offering a free eBook with a concrete result gets the highest opt-in rate.

-Next, customize the “Success” message on the design section.
-This is the message people see once they submit their email address -
+Next, customize the Success message on the Design tab.
+This is the message people see once they submit their email address.

 A great thing to leverage at this moment: